HMB3/sdmgen/README.md

                             OSGeo_path    = 'C:/OSGeo4W64/OSGeo4W.bat',
                             nclust        = 1),

-  ## If the species fails, write a fail message to file.
+  ## If the species fails, write a fail message to file
   error = function(cond) {

     ## This will write the error message inside the text file, but it won't include the species